Chapter 21. Supported kdump configurations and targets

 Important

-The configuration of reserved memory based on the total amount of memory in the system is a best effort estimation.
-The actual required memory can vary due to other factors such as I/O devices.
+The automatic configuration of reserved memory based on the total amount of memory in the system is a best effort estimation.
+The actual required memory may vary due to other factors such as I/O devices.
 Using not enough of memory might cause that a debug kernel is not able to boot as a capture kernel in case of a kernel panic.
 To avoid this problem, sufficiently increase the crash kernel memory.

-21.2.
-Minimum threshold for memory reservation
+14.2.
+Minimum threshold for automatic memory reservation

-Table 21.2.
+Table 14.2.
 Minimum amount of memory required for memory reservation

 ArchitectureRequired Memory